Studying and Living

 - Eligible students have to provide evidence of academic success.

 Leistungsstipendium and Förderungsstipendium (Performance-based scholarship and funding for thesis): Performance-based scholarships reward students who have studied quickly and with very good grades.
 These scholarships are granted directly by the academic institution and students have to apply for them after the end of an academic year.
-An overview can be found here (in German); for details please contact the respective institution.
+For details please contact the respective institution.

 The Förderungsstipendium provides financial support to selected students who are writing their thesis.
 Criteria and conditions can be obtained from the respective institution.